jonlpersson/ed-latimore/site/_posts/2022-09-04-miyamoto-musashis-dokkodo-21-stoic-rules-for-life.md

 The problem with being led by lust is that the payoff is minuscule.

 It’s a feeling that is relieved in one release.
 If you are lead by something that can be erased in only a second that you will do almost anything to fulfill, then you will likely take unnecessary risks that have a short payoff if successful and can ruin you if they aren’t.
-In fact, it still has the potential to ruin you even if you succeed.&nbsp;
+In fact, it still has the potential to ruin you even if you succeed.

 Where I almost outright disagree with Musashi is the idea of not being guided by love.
 While I don’t think that you should blindly follow love, I do think there is a tremendous value in the power of love and the courage of protective instinct in foster.